ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-mesh-deployment.md

 ## Network stretching
 {: #hcxclient-vcs-mesh-deployment-network-stretching}

-To stretch a network (VLAN or VXLAN) with HCX, complete the following steps from the client-side vCenter web UI.
+To stretch a network (VLAN or VXLAN) with HCX, complete the following steps from the client-side vCenter web user interface.
 1. Log in to the vSphere Web Client.
 2. From the **Home** menu, select the **HCX** option.
 3. In the left menu, under **Services**, click **Network Extension**.